Jarren Duran Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 10th in the league with a collective nine strikeouts per nine innings.
+- The Yankees' 3.58 team ERA ranks third across all league pitching staffs.

-- The Yankees' 3.63 team ERA ranks fifth among all MLB pitching staffs.
+- The Yankees rank 19th in baseball in home runs given up (75 total, 1.1 per game).

-- Yankees pitchers combine to rank 18th in baseball in home runs given up (72 total, 1.1 per game).
+- Schmidt makes the start for the Yankees, his 14th of the season.
+He is 2-6 with a 4.96 ERA and 66 strikeouts in 61 2/3 innings pitched.

-- Cole gets the start for the Yankees, his 14th of the season.
-He is 7-0 with a 2.82 ERA and 84 strikeouts through 79 2/3 innings pitched.
+- The righty's most recent appearance came on Tuesday against the Chicago White Sox, when he tossed six innings, surrendering three earned runs while giving up six hits.

-- In his most recent appearance on Saturday against the Los Angeles Dodgers, the righty threw six innings, giving up one earned run while surrendering four hits.
+- In 13 games this season, the 27-year-old has a 4.96 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.